Finally, I got to watch all Rambo films.

 As Rambo goes there somewhat unprepared, the gangsters are able to, well, gang up on him and beat him to pulp.
 As he recovers with the aid of a journalist, crucial time has been lost.

-Rambo is a bit too old to be an action-hero, but when the violence really starts some thought has gone into figuring how he could still do it.
+Rambo is somewhat too old to be an action-hero, but when the violence really starts some thought has gone into figuring how he could still do it.
 This is done adequately, although I was hoping more of outdoor environments and perhaps even horseback fighting.

 Trump's wall notwithstanding, criminals, drugs and guns move to-and-fro between the Mexican border.
 Again the henchmen are quite loyal.
 The fiery explosion that blows up a car should have given the gang a pause.
 Also, why are they so certain Rambo is alone on the farm in the first place?